xterminal86/nrogue/README.md

 When running an SDL2 executable, you can use custom font image and scale it by creating file called "config.txt" and placing it alongside with the game's binary.
 Transparent color key is magenta (R:255, G:0, B:255).
+Scale can be a floating point number (e.g. 1.5), but it's not recommended, since non-integer scaling will result in distortions.
 The format should be as follows (no empty lines):

 ```